-- sleep disturbances, including nightmares - sexual difficulties - diabetes.
+- sleep disturbances, including nightmares, - sexual difficulties, - diabetes.
 This is more likely if you have high levels of sugars and fats in your blood, are overweight and have high blood pressure.
-Your doctor will monitor you while you are taking this medicine - muscle pain, tenderness, or weakness that is constant that may not go away after stopping Simvastatin Krka (frequency not known)
+Your doctor will monitor you while you are taking this medicine, - muscle pain, tenderness, or weakness that is constant that may not go away after stopping simvastatin (frequency not know)